ZoomerTedJackson/CCAT/Readme.md

+***I made this in High School so i could click a button and turn off all chromecasts on the network as a POC of how bad IOT devices are designed.
+It worked, but then i got bored and never bothered making more tools.

 Simple script to detect Google Chromecasts on your network and then jam them by sending infinite, continuous requests to display something.

 Practically forces a blank screen until you unplug the device.